Smarter eCommerce Insurance

-Examples of eCommerce Business Insurance Claims
+Examples of Retail eCommerce Business Insurance Claims

 Commercial General Liability

 Even if you think it’s impossible for someone to injure themselves using your product, think again.
-You may not be there to hold their hand as they learn how to use it, but if they use it properly and injure themselves, you can protect your business and yourself from liability.
-Liability insurance provides protection for actual or alleged injuries so, no matter the reason someone is hurt, you are protected.
+You may not be there to hold their hand as they learn how to use it, but if they use it properly and injure themselves, you can protect your business and yourself from liability. eCommerce product liability insurance provides protection for actual or alleged injuries so, no matter the reason someone is hurt, you are protected.

 Frequently Asked Questions